Types of Workplace Harassment (and How to Stop Them)

 D. Legal Repercussions

-An Overview of Victims' Legal Remedies: Being aware of the legal ramifications of harassment at work highlights the crucial role of prevention and proactive steps.
+An Overview of Victims' Legal Remedies: Awareness of the legal ramifications of harassment at work highlights the crucial role of prevention and proactive steps.

 Legal Obligations and Employer Liability: Employers must take legal action to stop harassment, and inaction may have legal repercussions, including fines and harm to the company's reputation.